Luchixiang/EMDiffuse/README.md

 python run.py -p test -c config/EMDiffuse-n.json -g 0 -b 60 --path /data/EMDiffuse_dataset/brain_test/super_test_crop_patches
 ```

-## EMDiffuse-n and EMDiffuse-r For your own EM dataset
+## EMDiffuse-n and EMDiffuse-r For your own EM dataset (demo image)

 **Note that all the above steps are designed for our multiple noise level denoising and super-resolution datasets.
 If you want to try your own dataset, you may need to modify the crop and register codes to meet the format of your dataset.
 We provide a demo for you to implement inference on a simpler dataset with the file structure:**